Last updated 3 min read

 While Vapor's Model is something represented by a table in your database, RestKit introduces such thing as ResourceModel.

-ResourceModel is a wrap over the Model that is returned from backend API as a response or consumed by backend API as a request.
+ResourceModel is a DTO.
+It's a wrap-around of the Model that is returned from the backend API as a response or consumed by the backend API as a request.
+Simply an input or an output.

-Actually, there are three types of ResourceModels in Vapor RestKit:
+There are three kinds of ResourceModels in Vapor RestKit for inputs and outputs:

 protocol ResourceOutputModel: Content {